ircmaxell/php-ndata/README.md

 Benchmarks
 ==========

 Compared to a regular PHP array (see benchmark.php), NArray appears to be significantly faster, and FAR more memory efficient.

-Using an array of 100,000 integers, building the NArray happens in about 1/3 of the time using 1/100th the memory of a regular PHP array.
+Compared to SplFixedArray, NArray is only slightly faster, but FAR more memory efficient in all cases.

+### Memory

+For Long (integers) and Double (floating points), NArray uses 1/5 the memory that SplFixedArray does, and 1/14 the memory that normal Arrays do.

-Using an array of 100,000 booleans, building the NArray takes 1/2 the time and uses 1/1000th the memory of a regular PHP array.
+For Booleans, NArray uses 1/335 the memory of SplFixedArray, and 1/877 the memory of Array...

+### Time

+For Long (integers) and Double (floating points), NArray finishes about 29% faster than SplFixedArray, and about twice as fast as a normal Array.

+For Booleans, NArray finsihes just about even with SplFixedArray, and is about 33% faster than a normal Array

+### Raw benchmark Results:

+    Long NArray: 100000 In 0.013518095016479 Seconds Using 800312 Memory
+    Long Array: 100000 In 0.029165029525757 Seconds Using 14648928 Memory
+    Long FixedArray: 100000 In 0.017427921295166 Seconds Using 5600480 Memory

+    Double NArray: 100000 In 0.015454053878784 Seconds Using 800312 Memory
+    Double Array: 100000 In 0.024532079696655 Seconds Using 14649000 Memory
+    Double FixedArray: 100000 In 0.017278909683228 Seconds Using 5600544 Memory

+    Bool NArray: 100000 In 0.019473075866699 Seconds Using 12816 Memory
+    Bool Array: 100000 In 0.025925874710083 Seconds Using 14648992 Memory
+    Bool FixedArray: 100000 In 0.020848989486694 Seconds Using 5600544 Memory

 Usage
 =====